 - L2/15-267 Hiroyuki Komatsu, Proposal to add more food emoji characters (2015-11-05)

 These characters are currently under ISO ballot for inclusion in ISO/IEC 10646:2016 (5th ed.) (see WG2 N4705 pages 130, 131, 135, and 137–138).
-Most of the 8,514 characters in this document will feed into Unicode version 10.0 in June 2017, but if national bodies have no objection to the emoji characters in the current CD ballot which closes 29 February 2016, then it is very likely that the Unicode Techinal Committee (UTC) will fast-track most or all of these 74 emoji into Unicode 9.0.
-None of these characters are particularly contentious or controversial, and I do not see any reason why they should not all be included in Unicode 9.0, but the final decision will not be made until the UTC meets in early May 2016.
+Most of the 8,514 characters in this document will feed into Unicode version 10.0 in June 2017, but due to the urgent need of netizens to be able to use new emoji at the earliest possible date, the Unicode Technical Committee (UTC) has a habit (policy?) of fast-tracking emoji characters into the Unicode standard out of synchronization with the corresponding ISO standard (ISO/IEC 10646).
+On January 26 these 74 emoji characters were authorized for inclusion in the Unicode 9.0 beta, and unless any national bodies have strong and compelling objections to any of these emoji characters in the current CD ballot (which closes 29 February 2016), then these 74 emoji characters will definitely be in Unicode 9.0.
+A final decision will be made when the UTC meets in early May 2016.

 It's Not All About Emoji !